Andělská Hora (Karlovy Vary District): Sights

-Ruins of Andělská Hora Castle is the main landmark of the landscape.
+Ruins of the Andělská Hora Castle is the main landmark of the landscape.
 The castle was destroyed by fire in 1718 and then never restored.

 The Church of Saint Michael the Archangel was built in the late Gothic style in 1487–1490.
 After the fire in 1718, it was reconstructed in the Baroque style.

 The Church of the Holy Trinity was built in the early Baroque style in 1698–1712 according to the design by Giovanni Battista Alliprandi.
 It was originally a pilgrimage church, later turned into a cemetery church.